Categories

 She worries not only that dad is trying to run the farm the way it’s been done for generations without any consideration for the realities of the modern world, which may mean that when he dies there won’t be any sort of viable business left, but also that her brother may inherit the farm when he really isn’t capable of running it.

 The brother, it becomes apparent pretty quickly, has made something of a mess of his life.
 He keeps promising to visit his dad, but those visits rarely materialise.
-He is an alcoholic, with many of his phone calls are delivered in a state of inebriation from the pub, which appears to be a trait he picked up from his dad who would often head down the pub in the boy’s childhood.
+He is an alcoholic, with many of his phone calls delivered in a state of inebriation from the pub, which appears to be a trait he picked up from his dad who would often head down the pub in the boy’s childhood.

 As the plot develops, some of the calls are between brother and sister.
 And although the father never speaks in the film, when we see him picking up messages – or possibly listening in real time to one of his offspring on the phone – we get that sense of two people on two ends of a phone conversation, reinforced by visuals of the farmer listening.
 We get a similar sense, although obviously with no reinforcing visuals, when the two siblings converse with one another.

 It’s difficult to know how much of the screenplay by Nico Mensinga made it onto the screen and how much was improvised.
-This applies to the farming visuals, which feel like a person with a great love of farming shooting numerous unsentimentalised images of English farming life to give an impression of what that life is like to live.
+This applies to the farming visuals, which feel like a person with a great love of farming shooting numerous, unsentimentalised images of English farming life to give an impression of what that life is like to live.
 I would imagine the parts of the film where we see the farmer on his phone listening were put down on paper, and perhaps certain other images were too, but I also imagine this allowed great latitude for improvisation, in the same sort of way it would if you were making a documentary about a farming life.

 This also applies to the two siblings and their phone conversations, which could be scripted word for word, or largely improvised, or anywhere in between.
 The dialogue sounds exactly how English people speak, peppered with obscenities – one conversation begins, “Dad, what the actual fuck…?” and whether this is the script word for word or represents improvisation by the two actors, it’s as perfect as any dialogue I’ve ever heard in a film.
 (Note: dialogue is not script, despite all those reviews I’ve read over the years which seem to think it is: script is also about writing images, sounds, setups, scenarios, and so much more.)